Dengue pre-vaccination screening based on serostatus: rapid tests and implementation strategies

 January 14-16, 2019 - Les Pensieres Center for Global Health, Veyrier-du-Lac (France)

-To date, no RDT has been licensed for the indication of determining dengue serostatus.
-Pre-vaccination screening strategies will require RDTs that can be done at the point of care, provide rapid test results, are sensitive and specific, as well as inexpensive for use in a population-wide program.
-Policy makers will have to think through the risk-benefit of these diagnostic tests, determine the optimal age target for testing, and address complex issues around communication, implementation strategies, acceptability to stakeholders and communities, and cost-effectiveness.
+To support a pre-vaccination screening strategy, WHO and many expert panels highlighted the urgent need for rapid diagnostic tests (RDT) to determine serostatus.
+To date, no RDT has been licensed for the indication of determining dengue serostatus, eg past dengue infection.
+Pre-vaccination screening strategies will require RDTs that can be done at point of care, provide rapid test results, are sensitive and specific, as well as inexpensive for use in a population wide programme.

-This workshop, prepared by the PDC Pre-Vaccination Strategy Think Tank, is for EPI managers, front-line academic and public health scientists in vaccine introduction and mass vaccination, industry, diagnostics manufacturers, leaders of laboratory networks, regulatory authorities, and policy-makers with experience in vaccine introduction.
+NITAG experts, EPI managers, policy-makers with experience in vaccine introduction, front-line academic and public health scientists with expertise in vaccine introduction and mass vaccination, industry, diagnostics manufacturers, leaders of laboratory networks, regulatory authorities; WHO; CDC.

-Assess rapid diagnostic tests (RDT) for past dengue infection screening
+Assess rapid diagnostic tests (RDT) for screening for past dengue infection

 - Discuss the target product profile for RDTs to support a pre-vaccination screening strategy

-- Present a landscape analysis on RDT characteristics, and their sensitivity and specificity in different settings where flaviviruses are endemic
+- Present a landscape analysis on RDT characteristics, and their sensitivity and specificity in different flavivirus endemic settings

-Discuss implementation strategies for pre-vaccination screening programs for dengue vaccines
+Discuss implementation strategies for pre-vaccination screening programmes for dengue vaccines

-- Discuss communication strategies, both for policy makers, the medical community and the lay public
+- Discuss communication strategies with regards to vaccine confidence, both for policy makers, the medical community and the lay public

 - Cassandra Kelly, Foundation for Innovative New Diagnostics (FIND)